 Heard buzz about the benefits of full-spectrum hemp oil and curious to try it out for yourself?
-The non-psychoactive oil can be used to help manage stress, regulate mood, and promote a sense of calm—and you don't need to take much of it to feel the effects.* Here, experts share their recommendations for making sure you're getting the proper dose.
+The oil can be used to help manage stress, balance mood, and promote a sense of calm—and you don't need to take much of it to feel the effects.* Here, experts share their recommendations for making sure you're getting the proper dose.

 How to know if you're dosing correctly.

 Hemp oil is generally safe2, according to the World Health Organization (WHO) and a growing body of clinical research evidence.
 You shouldn't experience psychoactive effects from it, even at higher doses, since industrial hemp legally needs to contain minuscule (0.3% or less by dry weight) amounts of tetrahydrocannabinol (THC), a psychoactive phytocannabinoid native to the cannabis plant.
 And European hemp has stricter THC requirements (0.2% or less).

 Minor side effects may occur in a subset of individuals from taking hemp oil, though, such as tiredness (some people consider this a benefit) or loose stools.
 And some people may have sensitivities to the cannabis plant generally, although that's uncommon.
 With any new supplement, be mindful of how you're feeling and partner with your healthcare provider.

 Hemp oil shows promise in helping ease stress, promote a positive mood3, and even enhance sleep4.* But the amount required to achieve a calmer state of mind varies from person to person.* As with most botanicals, individual responses vary.
 You can increase the amount you take gradually to achieve your desired results.

 One way you can monitor what the right amount is for you is by keeping a hemp diary: Track your dosage over time and report any changes in how your body reacts.
 Doing so can help you pinpoint a sweet spot personalized to you.

 Are there any times you shouldn't be taking hemp oil?